Cosmian/kms/documentation/README.md

 ### Generating a PDF

 Run
-Warning: You need a LaTeX install, if some content is written in LaTeX
+Warning: You need a LaTeX installation if some content is written in LaTeX

 ### Installing Latex

-WARNING: This is a BIG install
+WARNING: This is a BIG installation

 ```sh
 # LateX